-7 Easy ways to boost your website in 2019
+7 Easy ways to improve your website in 2019

-Well, January has come and gone, and 2019 has definitely arrived with a bang, which means it might be time for a new website – or at least some updates to your current one!
+January has come and gone and 2019 has definitely arrived with a bang.
+This means it might be time for a new website – or at least some improvements to your current site.

-Let’s assume you’re going to do some amazing things this year, so before you get too swamped with new clients and projects, take a look at these quick tips to boost your website in 2019!
+Let’s assume you’re going to do some amazing things this year, so before you get too swamped with new clients and projects, take a look at these quick tips to improve your website this year.

 1. Install an SSL certificate